top of page

-Heike Lin Triebel - Contemporary Artist | New Narrative Painting
+Contemporary Artist - New Narrative Painting

-Her work has been exhibited in Germany, Switzerland, Spain, Italy, Monaco, the UK and the USA, and has received several distinctions, including Audience Awards in 2023 and 2024 and a nomination as Finalist for the David Shepherd Wildlife Artist of the Year 2024 in London.
+Awards include Audience Awards in 2023 and 2024 and finalist nomination for the David Shepherd Wildlife Artist of the Year 2024.

 Education & Training